ni/nimble/specs/templates/custom-component.md

 *Highlight any alternative implementations you considered in each section.*

-*If you think a section doesn't apply or don't know what to write, DO NOT delete it, just leave it blank and the Nimble team can help you fill it in.*
+*If you think a section doesn't apply or don't know what to write, please DO NOT delete it.
+Either mark it "N/A" or leave it blank and the Nimble team can help you fill it in.*

 ### States